 As someone who has worked on Microsoft tooling since the days of Foxpro 2.6 to Visual Studio 2010 in IT career, and yet ditched them all for PHP, Python and open source years later, I think I am qualified to offer a somewhat neutral or objective perspective on this acquisition.

 When this news was first announced on last Friday, I was naturally puzzled and so were a lot of other developers and not without reasons.
-The way this was initially announced without any clarification or their plans about what they were going to do with the hosting facility in future, speculations were bound to be raised and people were bound to be pissed off, especially given Microsoft’s history of being “not so friendly” with open source and “not so good” with some acquisitions.
+The way this was initially announced without any clarification about what they were going to do with the hosting facility in future, speculations were bound to be raised and people were bound to be pissed off, especially given Microsoft's history of being "not so friendly" with open source and "not so good" with some acquisitions.

 When it comes to open source, the Linux subreddit is the place where developers pour their hearts out and this particular thread quite summed up their initial knee-jerk reaction.
 As the most upvoted comment says:

 its like Microsoft is obsessed with generating as much frustration in the world as possible

 Other reactions were also quite similar:

 First, Sourceforge started to install malware on the open source projects.
 So everyone run to Github.
 Now, Github might get owned by Microsoft.
 Not to mention Github is 100% closed source.
 Gitlab looks good every day.
 There are other open source git solution too.